 What to do when postural correction fails

 Although in most cases changing position is sufficient, in more severe or late cases it may be insufficient.
-For these cases, it is best to opt for a DOC BAND® helmet or orthopedic band .
+In these cases, it is best to opt for a DOC Band® helmet or orthopedic band.
 These helmets modify the shape of the skull by exerting small pressures in the right places.

 The band should be worn for a period of between one and four months, depending on the severity of the case.
 The baby will have to wear it for a minimum of 23 hours a day.
 It can be cumbersome, but the truth is that babies adapt quickly to it and do not suffer from wearing the band.

 This treatment offers better results in the first twelve months of life, although it can be used up to two years.
 If it’s too late for you and you’re wondering how to correct a baby’s flat head after this time, we’re sorry to tell you that the only option left is a head reshaping operation.
 As we said at the beginning, here time is money.

 We invite you to read this guide about how to assess if your baby has plagiocephaly or other cranial malformation.

 If you are not sure whether your baby has plagiocephaly or brachycephaly?